acekiller/kooaba-api/query_api_v2/README.md

   * `extended` – Medium specific metadata.
   * `resources` – Resource metadata associated with the recognition.
  * Recognition ID and recognition quality metadata are always returned.
+* `resource-sorting`
+ * Optional, defaults to an empty list
+ * List of stable sorting passes to perform on the item resources.
+Supported values are:
+  * `creation-time` – Sort to order in which the resources were created.
+  * `position` – Sort according to the resource position.
+   * At the time of writing, the Data API does not support setting or changing the position.
+  * `section` – Group the resources by section.
+The sections are ordered lexicographically (see the note).
+ * **Note:** The server does not support alphabetical sorting by section or title because such sorting is locale specific.
+Sorting on the client is preferable as the client already supports the required locale, even if it is one of the exotic ones.
+* `resource-uploads`
+ * Optional, defaults to an empty string
+ * Specifies details on how to handle resource uploads.
+Supported values are:
+  * `expires-in=T` – Set the expiration time of the pre-signed URLs to T seconds.

 The response can be compressed to reduce amount of transferred data by specifying gzip as preferred encoding.
 This is done by setting the `Accept-Encoding` header of the request to e.g.:
 ```